-- 2.44 The Postgraduate Certificate in Education (Level 7) is a single stage award. - 2.45 Some courses leading to an undergraduate award are approved as Extended courses.
+- 2.47 The Postgraduate Certificate in Education (Level 7) is a single stage award. - 2.48 Some courses leading to an undergraduate award are approved as Extended courses.
 The CSF for an extended course includes additional modules of up to a maximum of 120 level 3 credits which is studied by students registered for the course in an additional academic year at the beginning of the course prior to the study of level 4 modules.

-(E) Academic Standard of Anglia Ruskin Awards14
+(E) Academic Standard of Anglia Ruskin Awards

-- 2.46 The academic standard of an Anglia Ruskin award is defined in terms of the knowledge, understanding and skills that an award holder is expected to be able to demonstrate on successful completion of the associated course.
-Learning outcomes are used to describe appropriate levels of knowledge, understanding and skills for each award. - 2.47 The academic standard of an Anglia Ruskin award is also defined through the credit requirements set out in Regulation 2.42.
-These requirements are expressed in terms of the volume and level of credit which a student must accumulate during their period of study for a particular award. - 2.48 Anglia Ruskin University's awards framework has been developed to reflect the expectations of Chapter A1: The National Level (section 1) of the QAA's UK Quality Code for Higher Education (December 2011) and is reviewed periodically by the Senate to ensure currency with that framework, thereby ensuring that the standards of Anglia Ruskin University's awards are comparable to those conferred by other UK higher education institutions.
+- 2.49 The academic standard of an Anglia Ruskin award is defined in terms of the knowledge, understanding and skills that an award holder is expected to be able to demonstrate on successful completion of the associated course.
+Learning outcomes are used to describe appropriate levels of knowledge, understanding and skills for each award. - 2.50 The academic standard of an Anglia Ruskin award is also defined through the credit requirements set out in Regulation 2.45.
+These requirements are expressed in terms of the volume and level of credit which a student must accumulate during their period of study for a particular award. - 2.51 Anglia Ruskin University's awards framework has been developed to reflect the expectations of the QAA's UK Quality Code for Higher Education (May 2018) and is reviewed periodically by the Senate to ensure currency with that framework, thereby ensuring that the standards of Anglia Ruskin University's awards are comparable to those conferred by other UK higher education institutions.